owensgl/biol525D/README.md

 Copyright (C) 2015 S. Evan Staton, Sariel Hubner, Sam Yeaman

-Modified work (c) 2016.
-Gregroy Owens, Kathryn Hodgins
+Modified work (c) 2016, 2017.
+Gregory Owens, Kathryn Hodgins

 This program is distributed under the MIT (X11) License, which should be distributed with the package.
 If not, it can be found here: http://www.opensource.org/licenses/mit-license.php